ServerlessLife/lambda-live-debugger/README.md

 ## Reporting an Issue

-- Make sure the bug isn't already reported.
+- Make sure the bug hasn't already been reported.
 Add a "+1" comment so I know there are multiple users struggling with the same issue.
 If possible, add some additional info.
 - Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".
-Please also add the matching label and, if needed, set priority via label.
+Please also add the matching label and, if needed, set priority via a label.
 - Enable verbose logging and provide the full log.
 - Describe your setup in detail, or better yet, provide a sample project.